StreamLingo-VoiceSync/Demo/README.md

 ## License

-This is a demonstration project for educational purposes.
+This is a demonstration project for KT purposes.